Modern Slavery Statement — Gardeners Bethnal Green Commitment

 We believe that every member of the Gardeners, Bethnal Green community has the right to fair, safe and legal working conditions.
 Our staff and contractors receive clear information about their rights and the standards we expect.
 Gardeners bethnal green uses training, routine checks and accessible reporting channels to ensure workers are protected and empowered.
 Our leadership monitors compliance and supports continuous improvement.

-Inspection and supplier audit activity in a garden supply chain The organisation maintains a strict zero-tolerance policy against any form of modern slavery.
+A woman with blonde hair smiling as she tends to a garden with dense, dark green and reddish foliage.
+She is wearing yellow gardening gloves with green cuffs and a blue checkered shirt.
+The garden features a variety of plants, with some leaves appearing glossy and others matte, growing closely together.
+In the background, there is a glimpse of a paved pathway or patio area and a wooden fence, suggesting a well-maintained outdoor space typical of residential gardens in Bethnal Green.
+The scene is lit by natural daylight, indicating a clear and bright day suitable for outdoor garden maintenance.
+This image reflects professional gardening activities that might include pruning, planting, or general garden upkeep, aligning with services offered by Gardeners Bethnal Green in the local area.
+The organisation maintains a strict zero-tolerance policy against any form of modern slavery.
 Any allegation triggers an immediate internal review and, where appropriate, referral to external authorities.
 Gardeners of Bethnal Green will act swiftly to remove individuals from unsafe situations and will cooperate fully with law enforcement and specialist support agencies.
 We will not tolerate retaliation against anyone who reports concerns in good faith.

 Supply Chain Due Diligence and Supplier Audits